2009 Taconic State Parkway crash: Intoxication levels

-In September, a New York forensic pathologist noted that a hair test should have been carried out to determine Diane's drug history.
-Daniel and Barbara announced plans to exhume Diane's body in order to perform the hair test and other examinations; other experts said that this test was unlikely to produce any new information, as tests from two separate labs had come to identical conclusions.
-Daniel also intended to have the fluid samples from Diane's autopsy re-tested.
+In September, a New York forensic pathologist noted that a hair test should have been carried out to determine Schuler's drug history.
+Daniel and Barbara announced plans to exhume her body in order to perform the hair test and other examinations; other experts said that this test was unlikely to produce any new information, as tests from two separate labs had come to identical conclusions.
+Daniel also intended to have the fluid samples from the autopsy re-tested.
 The Westchester County medical examiner's office, which had performed the autopsy, commented that the chemical degradation of the fluid samples over time was likely to result in lowered alcohol and THC readings; however, several toxicology experts responded that, if the fluid samples had been properly stored, the re-test results ought to be similar to the prior tests.
 On November 7, Ruskin announced that the Schuler family had raised enough money to re-test Diane's tissue samples, and that the re-testing would "soon" take place.
 In July 2010, it was reported that Daniel had accepted a $100,000 offer from a film company, Moxie Firecracker Films, to record his wife's exhumation for an HBO documentary.
 This money was, reportedly, to be placed in trust for Bryan.

-Daniel's persistence in disputing his wife's intoxication and drug use was condemned by relatives of the three Trail Blazer victims.
-When Daniel appeared on CNN's Larry King Live to demand more testing of his wife's remains, Longo's brother, Joseph, issued a statement saying, in part, "I want Daniel Schuler to know that he keeps inflicting more pain on all concerned once again [by] going to the media to try [to] paint a picture of a perfect wife and mother."
+Daniel's persistence in disputing his wife's intoxication and drug use was condemned by relatives of the three TrailBlazer victims.
+When he appeared on CNN's Larry King Live to demand more testing of his wife's remains, Longo's brother, Joseph, issued a statement saying, in part, "I want Daniel Schuler to know that he keeps inflicting more pain on all concerned once again [by] going to the media to try [to] paint a picture of a perfect wife and mother."
 Bastardi's daughters appeared with their lawyer on NBC's Today, during which they raised the question of Daniel's culpability in enabling his wife's substance abuse, and called for him to undergo drug testing himself.
 "It makes me angry that he keeps denying it," said Margaret Nicotina, Bastardi's daughter.
 "Every time he does it, he brings it back for us.
 I just wish that he would just admit that she was drunk.
 Maybe if he knows what happened that morning, if they argued or anything, that would be the truth.
 He wants the truth.
 So do we."
 Their lawyer called Daniel's position totally outrageous, an insult to the intelligence of the American public, and a hoax.
 In October 2009, Ruskin, on The Oprah Winfrey Show, stated that, out of respect for the Bastardi family, Daniel had been avoiding media appearances since Larry King Live.

 In June 2010, following eleven months of analysis, the New York State Police issued its final report on the crash.
 The report upheld the previous toxicology findings that, at the time of the crash, Schuler was highly intoxicated by alcohol and had high levels of THC in her system.